sjanel/aeronet/README.md

 - `Location` via `location()` for redirects.

 All other headers (custom application / caching / CORS / etc.) may be freely set; they are forwarded verbatim.
-This central rule lives in a single helper (`HttpResponse::IsReservedHeader`).
+This central rule lives in a single helper (`http::IsReservedResponseHeader`).

 ### Request Header Duplicate Handling